Food Allergies In Children

 I had always felt guilty that I had peanuts during pregnancy but there is no scientific fact avoiding them will prevent you baby from having any allergies at all and I went through both Caitlin and Mia’s pregnancies eating nuts and well cooked egg.The government now advises pregnant and breastfeeding women who would like to eat peanuts or foods containing peanuts during pregnancy and breastfeeding, then they can choose to do so as part of a healthy diet, irrespective of whether they have a family history of allergies.
 It is also advised if the mother chooses to go against the recommended 6 months weaning age for solid food, they should avoid peanuts, seeds, milk, eggs, wheat, fish or shellfish before this time.
 When the baby is 6 months old each of these foods should be introduced one at a time so that they can spot a reaction.If your child has eczema it advised to consult your doctor or health visitor before weaning onto solids commences.

-Back in July 2012 Kieran went for his 3 yearly allergy pin prick test, a test he’s had since he was 14 months old.We were both hoping that as he was getting older his allergies would be waning and he would be able start eating more of the food he has had to avoid.He did have in the last a few months prior to his last test a couple of mishaps, the first being with a chocolate bar at Easter where neither of us looked at the ingredients.He asked what the huge lump was in his bar which turned out to be an almond, one of the nuts he is allergic too.He had no reaction so we assumed this was a good sign.In the same week we had a picnic where I bought some Bakewell tarts.Neither us were thinking about the ingredients which are predominantly almonds.He ate the tart and asked what was in them.I had a sudden realisation what it contained and asked if he was ok.He said yes and had another one.Confident he was now able to eat almonds I made a vegan Moussaka where the topping used ground almonds.But within minutes of eating it he had a reaction where he had a slight tingling on tongue.I made a pecan loaf of which he had a severe reaction to where his tongue swelled up.
+Back in July 2012 Kieran went for his 3 yearly allergy pin prick test.We were both hoping that as he was getting older his allergies would be waning.He did have in the last a few months prior to his last test a couple of mishaps, the first being with a chocolate bar at Easter where neither of us looked at the ingredients.He asked what the huge lump was in his bar which turned out to be an almond, one of the nuts he is allergic too.He had no reaction so we assumed this was a good sign.In the same week we had a picnic where I bought some Bakewell tarts.Neither us were thinking about the ingredients which are predominantly almonds.He ate the tart and asked what was in them.I had a sudden realisation what it contained and asked if he was ok.He said yes and had another one.Confident he was now able to eat almonds I made a vegan Moussaka where the topping used ground almonds.But within minutes of eating it he had a reaction where he had a slight tingling on tongue.I made a pecan loaf of which he had a severe reaction to where his tongue swelled up.